GraalVM Native Image Plugin¶

 recommended since GraalVM native images can only be built for the platform they are built on.
 By building in a Docker

-container, you can build Linux native images not just on Linux but also on Windows and OSX.
+container, you can build Linux native images not just on Linux but also on Windows and macOS.

 To build using a local installation of GraalVM, you must have the